tobbik/lua-t/docs/Pack.Sequence.rst

   a format string that defines multiple packers in a row.
 This is a convienience constructor that does not require each and every element of the sequence to be provided explicitely.
-Field definitions can be separated by spaces to allow foreasier to read formatting.
-Endianess formatters ``<`` and ``>`` can be separated from the following field definitions because they affect **all of** the following elements.
+Field definitions can be separated by spaces to allow for easier reading of the formatting string.
-  However, length definitions following a filed specifier cannot be separated from the specifier by a space.
+  Endianess formatters ``<`` and ``>`` can be separated from the following field definitions because they affect **all of** the following elements within the same formatting string.
+However, length definitions following a field specifier cannot be separated from the specifier by a space.

   .. code:: lua